NoriJ/portfolio/1-ctfs.md

 |**44**/280 | UNbreakable International 2024 - Individual Phase	| 1694 | 6,897

-### 🔹 Catégories préférées
+### 🔹 Favorite categories
 - Web
-- Programmation
+- Programming
 - Forensics
 - OSINT

 ---

 ### 💡 Notes
-- Chaque CTF est une opportunité d’apprendre et de progresser
+- Each CTF is an opportunity to learn and progress.